goncalo-oliveira/channels/README.md

 ## Middleware Characteristics

 Unless you have very specific needs, middleware components should inherit from the abstract classes provided instead of implementing the interfaces directly.
-The base class for all middleware components (adapters and handlers) do a few things for us that won't be available when implementing the interfaces directly.
+The base class for all middleware components (adapters and handlers) does a few things for us that won't be available when implementing the interfaces directly.
 This includes

 - Type checking
 - Type mutation